Old Cities, New Challenges

 Heritage economics, related to cultural capital and sustainability

 Goals, strategies and components of an urban conservation plan, resulting in participants’ drafting a plan for a specific site

-An experienced team of mentors will share their practical expertise related to the conservation of historic places in urban contexts, including:
+A team of eight instructors and invited speakers will share their practical expertise related to the conservation of historic places.

 Jeff Cody, Architectural historian and Senior Project Specialist, Getty Conservation Institute

 This course is offered entirely as a twelve-week remote-learning experience using the Moodle learning management system.
 Participants will attend live 90-minute sessions Saturday mornings with instructors.

 After these live sessions, short pre-recorded presentations will be available for participants for independent learning until the next week’s session.

 There will be no live sessions on October 16 and November 27.

 For applicants selected to participate in the course, there will be a pre-course, live session with instructors on August 28, 2021, to clarify technical logistics, answer questions, and make other arrangements.

 The course is restricted to thirty mid-career urban planners and architects living or working in one of the ten countries in the ASEAN network.